Office of Raleigh Arts

 Organizations interested in applying for funding from the Raleigh Arts Commission for programming scheduled for July 2015-June 2016 must attend one of the informational grant workshop scheduled for November.
 Organizations new to the funding process and organizations applying for funding in a new category must notify the Arts Grant Coordinator of their intent to apply.

 The deadline for submitting an application for the 2015‐2016 funding cycle is Monday, January 5 at 4pm.
 Applications received after the deadline will be ineligible.
 Forms must be printed out for submission by mail or hand delivery.
 No applications will be accepted by email.

-Information about the grant workshops for potential 2015-2016 grant applicants can be downloaded here.
+Download information about the grant workshops for potential 2015-2016 grant applicants.